narcatix/pa-editor-tutorial/videos/script.md

 * Level artwork — this is where you select a level icon.
 The icon should be a .jpg image no bigger than 512 pixels squared.
 I will leave it blank for now, you can always set it later.
 * Level background setup lets you create a level with a preset of backgrounds which are purely visual.
 I will select "City" because I think it's pretty.

-Click the "Create new level" button, a new empty project is created, let's pause the playback... and welcome to the editor.
+Click the "Create new level" button.
+And a new empty project is created.
+Let's pause the playback, and welcome to the editor!

-## §3 🖼 Overview
+## 🖼 Overview
 ![(Editor interface overview)](assets/overview.png)<br>
 ##### Editor Interface
 Now that we have a project loaded, let's take a look at the main interface of the editor.
 It is divided into multiple distinct windows.

 ##### Level Preview
 So, this big view on the top-left is the **Level Preview**.
 This is where you can see how your level looks at any given time and this is what the players will see when playing your level.
-Now, you can control the current time of the preview by dragging around the blue handle at the bottom like this.
+You can control the current time of the preview by dragging around the blue handle at the bottom like this.

 I'll drag it all the way to the very beginning and you can see there is a red square shape moving around on the preview while I'm doing that.
 That is a gameplay object.
 I can click on its shape to select it.

 ##### Property Editor
 Now, what if I wanted this shape to be a circle?
 I can do that by using the **Property Editor** window to the right of our Level Preview.
 This window is different depending on what you have currently selected.
 If I select any of the dark squares—which are background or "parallax" objects, by the way—the property window will show properties specifically for parallax objects.

-So if I want to change the shape of the gameplay object I will select it, go over to the "Shape / Gradient" section, and click on one of the 6 shape categories, for example, a circle.
+So if I want to change the shape of the gameplay object I will select it by clicking on it, go over to the "Shape / Gradient" section, click on one of the 6 shape categories, for example, a circle, and choose a simple circle from the pop-out.

 Some properties like position, scale, rotation, and colour have their own animation timeline which is shown at the bottom of this window, which we will get back to in a minute.